CookieUzen/web-notes/_docs/cs/unit 1.md

 Each prototypes will refine the product, until it reaches the client's specification.

 Stakeholders may be involved during prototyping: offering suggestions or feedback.
-If stakeholders are not invovled in the design process can cause users being unsatisfied with the final product.
+If stakeholders are not involved in the design process can cause users being unsatisfied with the final product.

 ### Ethical Issues with Introducing a New System